GoogleCloudPlatform/devrel-demos/other/train-to-cloud-city/terraform/pattern_A/README.md

 gcloud config set project <project-id>
 ```

-3. Navigate to Cloud Build page to [connect your repository](https://console.cloud.google.com/cloud-build/repositories/1st-gen) in global region.

-4. Initialize and apply terraform like so.
+3. Initialize and apply terraform like so:

 ```bash
 terraform init  // Initializes and installs all required modules